the-human-colossus-foundation/oca-spec/README.md

 A spec for the `OCA`

-The spec is written in W3C's [respec](https://dev.w3.org/2008/video/mediaann/ReSpec.js/documentation.html) format.
+The spec is written using [mkdocs](https://mkdocs.readthedocs.io/en/stable/) format.
 To browse the spec, see the [rendering on github pages](https://the-human-colossus-foundation.github.io/oca-spec).